feuster/ThemesLib/README.md

 ThemesLib is licensed under GPL-2.0-only.

-© Alexander Feuster 2023
+© Alexander Feuster 2023-2024

 # ThemesPreview
 The ThemePreview demo is a handy tool for showing all available Themes.
+It is also possible to copy a color code into the clipboard for further use.

 ThemePreview is licensed under GPL-2.0-only.

-© Alexander Feuster 2023
+© Alexander Feuster 2023-2024

 ![ThemesPreview Screenshot](ThemesPreview.png)
 ![ThemesPreview Screenshot](ThemesPreview2.png)